Gbolahan112/FUTURE_DS_01/README.md

 By developing a data-driven Power BI dashboard, the business aims to gain clearer visibility into operations, optimize inventory decisions, improve regional management, and enhance marketing strategies.

+## Analysis And Key Insights

+* Sales Performance Overview
+The dataset shows consistent growth in sales over time, with noticeable spikes during major retail months.
+Monthly and quarterly trend analysis indicates that demand typically increases toward the end of the year, especially during Q4.
+This suggests strong seasonal behavior and opportunities for targeted promotions during high-traffic periods.

+* Product Category & Sub-Category Insights
+Technology and Office Supplies generate the highest revenue, while Furniture shows lower profitability due to higher discounts and shipping costs.
+Within sub-categories, a small number of products contribute a large portion of sales, emphasizing the importance of focusing on top sellers while reviewing low-performing items for portfolio optimization.

+* Regional & Segment Performance
+The West and East regions are the strongest contributors to overall sales, whereas the South region lags behind.
+Customer segments show that the Consumer segment drives the most revenue, followed by Corporate.
+This pattern highlights the value of targeted campaigns toward high-value customer groups and potential strategies to grow underperforming regions.

+* Profitability Insights
+Profit patterns vary significantly across categories.
+Some high-sales sub-categories—such as Tables—exhibit low or negative profit due to heavy discounting.
+This indicates possible pricing inefficiencies and the need to review discount policies.
+Profitability also varies across regions, suggesting differences in customer behavior, competition, or operational cost structures.

+* Shipping & Delivery Behavior
+Standard Class is the most commonly used shipping mode, while Same Day sees minimal usage.
+Shipping time analysis reveals opportunities to improve delivery speed for specific regions or product types.
+Faster delivery options may help increase customer satisfaction and reduce return rates.

+* Customer Behavior Patterns
+Customers in the Consumer and Corporate segments place frequent mid-value orders, while Home Office customers contribute smaller but consistent purchases.
+This insight can support targeted marketing strategies, personalized promotions, and customer loyalty programs.